stivalettanico/ecs-wordpress-ns/README.md

 ```

 ## Access the Wordpress application
-After terraform has completed, the Wordpress application can be access at the following url:
+After Terraform has completed, the Wordpress application can be access at the following url:

 http://ALB/wp-admin/